Generation C: Digital Natives In Command

 In the realm of mobile, the “connected consumer” is King!

-Currently, according to statistics from the Canadian Association of Wireless Telecommunications, three out four adults (27.9 connected1million) already have a smart phone that allows them to stay connected to the web, and over a quarter are using it to conduct banking transactions or mobile payments.
+Currently, according to statistics from the Canadian Association of Wireless Telecommunications, three out four adults (27.9 million) already have a smart phone that allows them to stay connected to the web, and over a quarter are using it to conduct banking transactions or mobile payments.
 In 2015, it is projected that one in three will use a Smartphone for mobile transactions.

 According to recent research from Pew Research Center (January 2014), more than 58.8% of all Americans adults are using smartphones or tablets – 83% in the 18-29 age group.
 A similar pattern is reflected throughout the world.